-Download Gnome Pie App – Best Application Launcher For Linux
+Download Gnome Pie For Ubuntu

 So you want a new application launcher for your Ubuntu or Linux PC eh?
 Perhaps one with some fancy glassy like apple-inspired-Microsoft-flat-design-like icons?
 Okay take a look at this neat app called Gnome Pie by Simon Schneegans and let us know what you think, I have been using it since last night and I am impressed with the design and the smooth feel you have when you use it, you will see what I mean when you try it!